lamthienphuc/Predict-Basketball-Players-Winning-with-Time-Series-Forecasts/README.md

 ![67478be0-7dca-11eb-bdfd-2c7e2aa47228](https://github.com/lamthienphuc/Predict-Basketball-Players-Winning-with-Time-Series-Forecasts/assets/130354234/9304ce50-5fab-4fa8-b5de-4ea42bf79233)

 ## Data Collection
-We use Python to scrape data from Basketball Reference, a website that provides basketball statistics and player data from the past 30 years in the NBA.
+I use Python to scrape data from Basketball Reference, a website that provides basketball statistics and player data from the past 30 years in the NBA.

 - Source: https://www.basketball-reference.com/
 - Datasets: MVP Data, Player Statistics, Team Statistics

 ### Scraping MVP Data
 The following block of code scrapes MVP data from the past 30 years (1991 to 2021), then creates an HTML file for each year.
-After we are finished webscraping, we will extract the relevant data from each HTML file, and convert those files into individual CSV files.
+After finished webscraping, I will extract the relevant data from each HTML file, and convert those files into individual CSV files.

 ```python
 def Scrape_MVP():